iustin/corydalis/INSTALL.md

 the `config` directory, make a copy of the `settings.yml.sample` file as `settings.yml`, and update the configuration as needed.

+The application uses a database to store users for authentication;
+normally I expect only one or at most a few users - family - to be defined, but it was easier to use a database than (e.g.) something like htpasswd.
+There's currently no way to define users in non-development mode :(

 Being a web application, it also has a few JavaScript dependencies:

 * jquery